dulipchandana/spring-config-service/README.md

    Bootstrapping with bootstrap.properties or bootstrap.yml

-   specify the location of the config server
+   specify the location of the config server and startup configuration are located here

   #bootstrap.properties
    spring.application.name=<application_name>